 All-Mountain West Conference Men's Basketball Teams Announced

-COLORADO SPRINGS, COLO. - The Mountain West Conference announced its 2002-03 men's basketball awards today.
-The league's eight men's head coaches along with a selected media panel picked the all-conference teams, coach, player, freshman and defensive awards.
+COLORADO SPRINGS, Colo. - The Mountain West Conference announced its 2003-04 men's basketball awards today.
+The league's eight men's head coaches along with a selected media panel picked the all-conference teams, as well as the coach, player, freshman and defensive awards.

 Air Force head coach Joe Scott captured Coach of the Year honors, while Nick Welch of Air Force and Rafael Araujo of BYU were selected as Co-Players of the Year, marking the first time in the five-year history of the league two players share the top individual honor.
 Freshman of the Year honors went to Andrew Bogut of Utah, while BYU's Mike Hall was named Defensive Player of the Year.